alexoff13/RIngQueue/googletest/googlemock/docs/cook_book.md

 gMock does *not* impose a sequence on actions performed in different threads (doing so may create deadlocks as the actions may need to cooperate).
 This means that the execution of `action1` and `action2` in the above example *may* interleave.
-If this is a problem, you should add proper synchronization logic to `action1` and `action2` to make the test thread-safe.
+If this is a problem, you should push proper synchronization logic to `action1` and `action2` to make the test thread-safe.

 Also, remember that `DefaultValue<T>` is a global resource that potentially